Link Exchange Guide – Effective Strategies to Swap Backlinks

 What is a Link Exchange?

-A link exchange, also known as reciprocal links, is a form of link building strategy in which two or more websites share and exchange links for mutual benefit.
-Link exchange is an agreement between two sites, and the mutual benefit is basically the ‘trust signal’ obtained from receiving the quality backlink.
+Link exchange1A link exchange, also known as reciprocal linking, is a link-building strategy in which two or more websites agree to share and exchange links for mutual benefits.

 Are Link Swaps White-Hat Link Building?